DigiBP/Team-Bananas/README.md

 🔴 **TODO** describe the rules that we can later use in decision table for candidate screening (Gezim) 🔴

 Description of ToBe Process:
+The process is initiated by the hiring manager, who requests a recruitment and clarifies the recruitment assignment.
+The the following process steps are occurring:

 Job Posting: The recruitment process starts with creating a job posting that outlines the job requirements, responsibilities, and qualifications.
 This job posting is then shared on the company's career website, job boards, and social media platforms.

-Candidate Application: When a candidate applies for the job, they are required to fill out an online application form.
-The form captures the candidate's personal information, work history, education, and other relevant details.
+Candidate Application: As soon as a candidate applies for the job, the candidates are required to fill out an online application form.
+The form captures the candidate's personal information, work history, education, and other relevant details indicated by the form.
 The system then automatically parses and extracts relevant data from the application.

-Resume Review: The system automatically evaluates the candidate's application and resume against the job requirements and filters out the unqualified candidates.
+Resume Review: The system then automatically evaluates the candidate's application details and resume against the job requirements and filters out the unqualified candidates.
 This automated screening process saves time and effort for recruiters.

 Automated Assessment: The next step in the process is an automated assessment that tests the candidate's skills, knowledge, and cognitive abilities.
 This could include a series of tests, simulations, or other online assessments.